tadeugarcia/portfolio/case-3.md

 The 10 tests performed (5 of each model) resulted in <mark>57.14% faster navigation and a 67% drop in the rate of incorrect clicks.</mark>

 Regarding the recruitment of participants, it was done by me, and a discount coupon for the bookstore was used as an incentive to help with this.

-## Figma mobile protype
-While a desktop prototype existed, the project focused on mobile.